BBC chief quits amid furor over role in Boris Johnson loan

-LONDON (AP) — The chairman of the BBC quit Friday after a report found he failed to disclose a potential conflict of interest over his role in arranging a 2021 loan for Boris Johnson, who was the U.K.’s prime minister at the time.
+LONDON (AP) — The chairman of the BBC quit Friday after a report found he failed to disclose a potential conflict of interest over his role in arranging a loan more than two years ago for Boris Johnson, who was Britain’s prime minister at the time.

 The publicly funded national broadcaster has been under political pressure after it was revealed that Richard Sharp helped arrange the line of credit weeks before he was appointed to the BBC post on the government’s recommendation.

-The 800,000 pound ($1 million) line of credit came from wealthy Canadian businessman Sam Blyth, who was introduced to Johnson by Sharp, a Conservative Party donor.
-Johnson was the party’s leader as well as British prime minister.
+The 800,000 pound ($1 million) line of credit came from wealthy Canadian businessman Sam Blyth, a distant cousin of Johnson’s.
+It was facilitated by Sharp, a former Goldman Sachs banker and Conservative Party donor, who arranged a meeting between Blyth and the U.K.’s top civil servant to discuss Blyth’s offer of financial help.

+Johnson was then Conservative Party leader as well as British prime minister.

-Sharp said he was quitting to “prioritize the interests of the BBC” after making an “inadvertent” breach of the rules.
+Sharp said he had made an “inadvertent” breach of the rules and was quitting to “prioritize the interests of the BBC.”

 “I feel that this matter may well be a distraction from the corporation’s good work were I to remain in post until the end of my term,” he said.